 Pre-heat the oven to 190°C/375°F/gas mark 5.
 Place a pan of lightly salted water on the hob to boil.
-Peel the potatoes and cut into 3cm² chunks.
+Peel the potatoes and cut them into 3cm² chunks.
 Place them in the pan and simmer for around 10 minutes until soft.

 Place the kale in a steamer and steam over the top of the potatoes for the last 5 minutes.

 Drain the potatoes and mash, add a little milk or butter to soften if you like then leave to one side.
 Meanwhile, heat the milk in a large pan and add the fish.
 Bring the milk to a boil then turn down the heat and simmer for 6 - 7 minutes.